Your Cart is Empty

 been obtained and the Qi has been activated, the patient may feel some heaviness,

-distension, tingling or electric sensation either around the needle or travelling
+distension, tingling, or electric sensation either around the needle or traveling

 up or down the affected energy pathway or meridian.

 Energetic changes in the body will continue for some time after the needles have